atreyasha/sentiment-argument-mining/README.md

 For sentiment analysis, we compare the performance of various successful textual sentiment classifiers on the UNSC corpus.

-For argumentation mining, we train an argument candidate classifier on the US Election Debate corpus from [Haddadan et al. 2019](https://www.aclweb.org/anthology/P19-1463/), which is available to the public [here](https://github.com/ElecDeb60To16/Dataset).
+For argumentation mining, we train an argument candidate classifier (based on the [ALBERT](https://github.com/google-research/ALBERT) language encoder) on the US Election Debate corpus from [Haddadan et al. 2019](https://www.aclweb.org/anthology/P19-1463/), which is available to the public [here](https://github.com/ElecDeb60To16/Dataset).
 Next, we apply this classifier on the UNSC corpus to check if we can extract meaningful argumentation candidates.

 A list of documents detailing our methodologies can be found below: